Ev'rything is satisfactual

 - Magical Negro: Uncle Remus.
 He could also be a subversion, since in the end he actually DOES step forward and save the day.

-- Mammy: The most famous mammy of them all, Hattie McDaniel, is in this movie.
+- Mammy: The most famous mammy of them all, Hattie McDaniel, is in the film.

 - Mickey Mousing: As usual for a Disney film — and then played for laughs, when Br'er Bear has trouble keeping up with the background music.

 - Motor Mouth: Br'er Fox.
-The Disney animation directors actually had to invent a new animation process to keep up with James Baskett's rapid-fire delivery of Br'er Fox's dialogue.
+The Disney animators actually had to invent a new animation process to keep up with James Baskett's rapid-fire delivery of Br'er Fox's dialogue.

 - Nothing Is Scarier: You see the bull chasing Johnny in the climax, but you never see it strike.
 It is up to you to imagine the extent of the little boy's injuries...

 - Oh, Crap!: Br'er Rabbit gets progressively more and more nervous during his plan to escape via reverse psychology when Br'er Fox keeps ignoring him.
-He finally gets one big 'Oh Crap' expression when Br'er Fox states that he'll skin him.
+He finally gets one big 'Oh Crap' expression when Br'er Fox says he'll skin him.

 - Poor Communication Kills: No-one bothers to tell Johnny’s mother that Johnny got the puppy fair and square or what would happen to the puppy if it were returned to its previous owner, so she chalks up any disobedience on Johnny's part to Uncle Remus' influence.

-- Precision F-Strike: In the Mexican Spanish dub, Br'er Rabbit says "maldito" while boarding up his house in his very first appearance in the first animated segment.
+- Precision F-Strike: In the Latin American Spanish dub, Br'er Rabbit says "maldito" while boarding up his house in his very first appearance in the first animated segment.

 - Real After All: All the cartoon characters show up at the end, in the real world, then the kids and Uncle Remus go off into the sunset with them.